dgerosa/precession/README.md

 # DYNAMICS OF SPINNING BLACK-HOLE BINARIES WITH PYTHON

-`precession` is a Python module to study the dynamics of precessing black-hole binaries in the post-Newtonian regime.
-The code includes tools to study the precessional dynamics, integrators to perform orbit-averaged and precession-averaged post-Newtonian inspirals, and implementation of the fitting formulae to predict the properties of the black-hole remnant.
+`precession` is a new open-source Python module to study the post-Newtonian dynamics of precessing black-hole binaries.
+The code provides a self-consistent framework to (i) study the evolution of the black-hole spins along their precession cycles, (ii) perform gravitational-wave driven binary inspirals using both standard integrations and innovative multi-timescale methods, and (iii) predict the properties of the black-hole remnant using fitting formulae to numerical relativity simulations.
+Flexibility, ease-of-use and numerical efficiency make `precession` the ideal tool to insert black-hole spin dynamics in larger-scale numerical studies such as gravitational-wave parameter-estimation codes, populations synthesis models to predict gravitational-wave event rates, galaxy merger trees and cosmological simulations of structure formation.
+`precession` provides fast and reliable integration methods to propagate statistical samples of black-hole binaries from/to large separations where they form to/from small separations where they become detectable, thus linking gravitational-wave observations of spinning black-hole binaries to their astrophysical formation history.
+The code is also a promising tool to compute post-Newtonian injections to numerical relativity simulations targeting the spin precession dynamics.

 This code is released to the community under the [Creative Commons Attribution International license](http://creativecommons.org/licenses/by/4.0).